 - Low deposit.
 Traditional mortgages generally require a 10-20% deposit.
 Thanks to only needing a 5% deposit, you can get into your first home sooner than otherwise possible.

 - Low-income requirements.
 With a maximum salary cap of $95,000 for individuals and $150,000 for couples or joint purchasers, lower-income households can apply for a home loan.

 - Choice of lenders.
 First Home Loans are available from nine lenders, so you can find the one that suits your needs, or there may be one with which you already have a banking relationship.

 - Kiwisaver deposit help.
 KiwiSaver customers can take advantage of the First Home Grant or First-home Withdrawal if they have trouble saving a deposit.

 - Existing or new homes.
 You can choose to purchase a new home or an existing one, and some lenders allow you to build a house with your First Home Loan.

 How do I apply?

-Before applying, first check that you meet the eligibility criteria set out by Kāinga Ora and that you have the 5% deposit.
+Before applying, first, check that you meet the eligibility criteria set out by Kāinga Ora and that you have the 5% deposit.
 Next, research the participating lenders to find one that you feel comfortable with by looking at the interest rates, loan terms, fees and any other benefits that may be on offer.
-If you already have a financial relationship with one of the lenders such as holding a bank account, the process may be slightly easier than applying to a new bank.
+If you already have a financial relationship with one of the lenders, such as holding a bank account, the process may be slightly easier than applying to a new bank.

 While there are different lenders to choose from, you may be limited in your choice based on where you live.
-For example, Nelson Building Society only has branches in the upper South Island, and SBS Bank has only 14 branches nationwide.
+For example, Nelson Building Society only has branches in the upper South Island, and SBS Bank has only 14 offices nationwide.